 “We’ve discovered that arguing that customers don’t want to talk anymore is like arguing that we are happy to remove 50% of our communication skills as human beings” - Mats Stigzelius – Co-founder, ProSkin (UK)

 ProSkin’s website is a phenomenal example following the Z-Layout principles.
-It quickly and effectively takes your eye from point 1 to point 4, ending up with multiple powerful call to actions as well as one in between.
+It quickly and effectively takes your eye from point 1 to point 4, ending up with multiple powerful calls to actions as well as one in between.

 (Have you read the full ProSkin Case Study ?)